Mir-Abedi/AI-Course-Projects/CSP and Adversarial Search/README.md

-# Local Search and Optimization
+# CSP and Adversarial Search

 ## first part :
 Solve a given sudoku using AC3-LCV-MRV backtracking.